European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-csharp-dotnet.md

 import Link from '@docusaurus/Link';

-# EUID SDK for C# / .NET (Server-Side) Reference Guide
+# SDK for C# / .NET (Server-Side) Reference Guide

-You can use the EUID SDK for C# / .NET (Server-Side) to facilitate decrypting of EUID tokens to access the raw EUID.
+You can use the SDK for C# / .NET (Server-Side) to facilitate decrypting of EUID tokens to access the raw EUID.

 ## Overview